 Onedrive lets you keep your documents, pictures and PC settings on the net, ready for syncing to all of your PCs.
 However, your personal files are sitting there on the internet 24x7x365 waiting for someone to crack your password.
 This is not secure to say the least

 Data Execution Prevention is a technology that foils some types of attacks when they are coded in a certain way.
 By default, this feature is enabled but protects only Windows executables.
 You want to enable it to protect all programs, like your Firefox, Opera, Acrobat Reader and others.

 Settings / System / About / Advanced System Settings

 Select "Turn on DEP for all programs ..."

 Dump files are memory dumps, and everything in memory are saved to a file.
 This is used for debugging problems when your system crashes.
 However, passwords and all confidential stuff that are running currently are also saved to this file.
 You should enable this feature only when you are experiencing problems and need to debug.

-Computer > Properties > Advanced System Settings > Startup and Recovery Settings - settings button
+Settings > System > About > Advanced System Settings > Startup and Recovery Settings - settings button